MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1806-2.md

 <!--1356193-->
 Boundary groups now include additional settings to give you more control over content distribution in your environment.
 This release adds the following options:

 - **Allow peer downloads in this boundary group**: This setting is enabled by default.
-The management point provides clients a list of content locations that includes peer sources.
-This setting also affects applying Group IDs for Delivery Optimization.
+The management point provides clients a list of content locations that includes peer sources. <!--This setting also affects applying Group IDs for Delivery Optimization.518268-->

     There are two common scenarios in which you should consider disabling this option: